-The case is overwhelming, and there is not much value added in repeating further stories of this kind, either older or more recent.
-Now, you may wonder, what is the point of bringing this kind of scandal into an otherwise serious debate?
+The case is overwhelming, and there is not much value added in repeating further stories of this kind.
+What is the point of bringing this kind of scandal into an otherwise serious debate?
 We are not trying to score some cheap moral points here - even if, it should be said, the fact that "business is business" cannot be used to put up with every kind of conceivable immorality.
-We are stressing, instead, a dramatically poignant policy implication: a monopolized industry, where patents are the core and foundation of the business method adopted, must end up practicing rent-seeking and bribery, it must conceal or suppress relevant research findings, it must monitor doctors' prescription behavior, it must employ a sale force three time the size of its research team, it must, finally, become one of the top donors of "political campaign contributions."
+We are stressing, instead, a dramatically poignant policy implication.
+The drug industry is monopolized because patents are the core and foundation of the business method adopted.
+Such an industry must end up practicing rent-seeking and bribery, it must conceal or suppress relevant research findings, it must monitor doctors' prescription behavior, it must employ a sale force three time the size of its research team, it must, finally, become one of the top donors of "political campaign contributions."